LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 1. **Enable Navigation Warning:** A warning will be displayed if the user navigates away from the lab client before the lab is complete.

-1. **Show Navigation Bar:** Enables the navigation bar to be displayed.

 1. **Navigation Bar Width:** This sets the width of the navigation bar in the lab UI.

 1. **Show Instructions Tab:** Show the instructions tab of the lab.
 If this isn't enabled, the instructions tab will not be displayed.